Back to: Design Patterns in C# With Real-Time Examples

 As you can see in the above image, the Observer Design Pattern consists of four components.
 They are as follows:

-- Subject: This will be an interface that declares the operations for adding and removing observers and sends notifications to the registered observers when the subject state changes.
+- Subject: This interface will declare the operations for adding and removing observers and send notifications to the registered observers when the subject state changes.
 We can add any number of observers.
 In our example, it is the ISubject interface.

 - ConcreteSubject: This will be a concrete class, and this class should implement the Subject interface.
 This class maintains its own state, and when the state is changed, it will send notifications to all observers by calling the observer’s update method.
 In our example, it is the Subject class.